-Final Tips for Hiking the Three Calanques with Kids
+Final Tips for Hiking the Calanques de Calanques with Kids

 Take plenty of water and snacks.
 With no facilities in sight, you’ll need to take everything you need with you on your walk.
 And all that walking will make for hungry and thirsty kids!

 Start the walk early to allow yourself time to enjoy the calanques.
 You’ll also increase your chances of finding a free car park, and won’t have to battle the crowds (as much).